-- 1. the financial report of Australian People For Health, Education And Development Abroad is in accordance with the Australian Charities and Not-for-profits Commission Act 2012, including - $i. giving \ a \ true \ and \ fair \ view \ of \ the \ Entity's \ financial \ position \ as \ at \ 30 \ June \ 2016 \ and \ of \ its \ performance$ for the year ended on that date: - ii. complying with Australian Accounting Standards Reduced Disclosure - Requirements and the Australian Charities and Not-for-profits Commission Regulation 2013;
+- 1. the financial report of Australian People For Health, Education And Development Abroad is in accordance with the Australian Charities and Not-for-profits Commission Act 2012, including: - i. giving a true and fair view of the Entity's financial position as at 30 June 2016 and of its performance for the year ended on that date; - ii. complying with Australian Accounting Standards Reduced Disclosure - Requirements and the Australian Charities and Not-for-profits Commission Regulation 2013; 2. the financial report agrees to the underlying records of Australian People For Health, Education And - the financial report agrees to the underlying records of Australian People For Health, Education And Development Abroad that have been maintained, in all material aspects, in accordance with the Charitable Fundraising Act 1991 and its regulations, for the year ended 30 June 2016; monies received by Australian People For Health, Education And Development Abroad, as a result - monies received by Australian People For Health, Education And Development Abroad, as a result of fundraising appeals conducted during the year ended 30 June 2016, have been accounted for and applied, in all material aspects, in accordance with the Charitable Fundraising Act 1991 and its regulations; - the financial report, including the Table of Cash Movements for Designated Purposes, is in accordance with the ACFID Code of Conduct; and - 5. the financial report has been prepared in accordance with the requirements of the Associations Incorporation Act 2009.

-2. the financial report agrees to the underlying records of Australian People For Health, Education And Development Abroad that have been maintained, in all material aspects, in accordance with the Charitable Fundraising Act 1991 and its regulations, for the year ended 30 June 2016; 3. monies received by Australian People For Health, Education And Development Abroad, as a result - of fundraising appeals conducted during the year ended 30 June 2016, have been accounted for and applied, in all material aspects, in accordance with the Charitable Fundraising Act 1991 and its regulations; - 4. the financial report, including the Table of Cash Movements for Designated Purposes, is in accordance with the ACFID Code of Conduct: and - 5. the financial report has been prepared in accordance with the requirements of the Associations
+Grand Thornton GRANT THORNTON AUDIT PTY ITD

-Grand Thornson
+Chartered Accountants Signed this 9th day of November 2016

-GRANT THORNTON AUDIT PTY LTD Chartered Accountants Signed this 9th day of November 2016 James Winter Partner - Audit and Assurance
+lames Winter Partner - Audit and Assurance